AndrewKCollins/vertox/README.md

 ## Security

-Please do not publish a potentially exploitable issue in Vertexy itself before maintainers have had a chance to review it.
+Please do not publish a potentially exploitable issue in VERTOX itself before maintainers have had a chance to review it.
 See [`SECURITY.md`](SECURITY.md).

 ## Project origin and license

-Vertexy is a modified work based on **sol-azy**, originally developed by FuzzingLabs and contributors.
+VERTOX is a modified work based on **sol-azy**, originally developed by FuzzingLabs and contributors.
 The upstream project is available at `https://github.com/FuzzingLabs/sol-azy`.

 The project remains licensed under the **Server Side Public License v1 (SSPL-1.0)**.
-See [`LICENSE`](LICENSE) and [`NOTICE`](NOTICE) for details about the upstream work and Vertexy modifications.
+See [`LICENSE`](LICENSE) and [`NOTICE`](NOTICE) for details about the upstream work and VERTOX modifications.

 ## Contributing